enkidevs/curriculum/linux/system-and-package-management/README.md

 standards:
   external-packages:
-    name: Use external packages to add capabilities to your machine
+    name: Use external packages to add capabilities to your system
     description: This standard covers use of package managers to install tools on your system.
     objectives:
       0: Use built-in package managers to check the packages on your system